You are here: Home Users and Science Experimental facilities Collaborating research group beamlines BM20 - ROBL - The Rossendorf Beamline

 • Standard equipment to perform XANES (X-ray absorption near edge spectroscopy) and EXAFS (extended X-ray absorption fine-structure spectroscopy)

-• 13-element, high-throughput Ge-detector for fluorescence detection of dilute samples
+• 18-element, high-throughput Ge-detector (Mirion) with CMOS-based charge sensitive CUBE amplifiers (XGLab), and Falcon-X read-out spectrometers (XIA) for fluorescence detection of dilute samples

 • Closed-cycle He-Cryostat for sample cooling down to 15 K